Elite50/e50-table/README.md

 <table e50-table
        e50-data-prop="list"
        e50-fetch="/endpoint"
-       e50-fetch-params="{ orderBy: sort }"
+       e50-fetch-params="{ resource: type, orderBy: sort }"
        e50-sort="{{ sort }}"
        e50-fetch-limit="5"
-       e50-fetch-limit-prop="total">
+       e50-fetch-limit-prop="total"
+       e50-fetch-limit-unless="['resource']">
 ```

 In this situation, the data will only be fetched once if `data.total` <= 5.
 In that case, if the value of `$scope.sort` changes, it will simply adjust the sorting on the client-side.
 If `data.total` > 5, then the table will fetch as normal if `$scope.sort` changes.
+However, because `e50-limit-unless` is set, the table will always re-fetch from the server if `$scope.type` changes.

 #### `e50-loading` `e50-loading="string"`